 Please check the schedules to see when the first games are of the season.
 The junior varsity and varsity teams will practice and play during the weekends throughout the season.
-Spring break schedule 2015 (March 13-22): the varsity and junior varsity will practice and play games (DH on March 20).
+Spring break schedule 2015 (March 13-22): the varsity and junior varsity will practice and play games (Jamboree at Eureka on March 17 and a DH on March 21 at Parkway Central).
 The freshmen team will have a few practices during spring break (TBD).

 LOCKER USE DURING TRYOUT WEEK: The baseball locker room is across the hall from the wrestling room.
 LOCK EVERYTHING UP OR TAKE IT WITH YOU.

 This is a tryout.
 You must be prepared.
 The date for final cuts will be determined by a number of factors, although it is likely that the final teams will be selectd by March 7th for the 2015 season.
 If you have any questions or concerns see your coach.
-Once the team is made, a parents meeting will be held the following week on March 10th @ 7 pm.
+Once the team is made, a parents meeting will be held the following week on March 10th @ 7 pm in the small gym.

 How many players tryout?